rs2416/TetrisAlgorithm/README.md

 ##### *Performance.py*

-Python file allows one to set the size of the randomly generated target and outputs the performance of one's algorithm.
+Python file allows one to set the size of the randomly generated target and outputs the performance of one's algorithm (accuracy and time performance).

  ```
  target = utils.generate_target(width=10, height=10, density=0.6)